Claudio Abbado: Recordings

 Abbado recorded extensively for a variety of labels, including Decca, Deutsche Grammophon, Columbia (later Sony Classical), and EMI.
 He conducted many opera recordings which received various awards.
 Among these were the Diapason Award in 1966 and 1967; also in 1967 he received the Grand Prix du Disque.
 In 1968 he was presented with the Deutscher Schallplattenpreis and also the Dutch Edison Award.
 In 1973, the Vienna Mozart Society awarded him the Mozart Medal.
 Abbado received the 1997 Grammy Award in the Best Small Ensemble Performance (with or without conductor) category for "Hindemith: Kammermusik No. 1 With Finale 1921, Op.
 24 No. 1" and the 2005 Grammy Award in the Best Instrumental Soloist(s) Performance (with Orchestra) category for "Beethoven: Piano Concertos Nos.
 2 & 3" performed by Martha Argerich.

 In 2012, Abbado was voted into the Gramophone Hall of Fame that April, and in May, he received the conductor prize at the Royal Philharmonic Society Music Awards.

+Notable recordings

+The following represents a selection of Abbado's most well-known recordings.